You are viewing this site in staging mode. Click in this bar to return to normal site.

 In addition to the normal reporting arrangements, what opportunities will there be for me to discuss his or her progress with the staff?

-In addition to normal reporting arrangements, parents of children on the SEND register will be invited to meet with the Inclusion Manager and class teacher each term.
-This will be the forum for reviewing short and long term outcomes and there are informal opportunities to speak to the class teacher and regular invitations to discuss provision with the Inclusion Manager.
+In addition to normal reporting arrangements, parents of children on the SEND register will be invited to meet with the SENCO/ SEND Teacher and class teacher each term.
+This will be the forum for reviewing short and long term outcomes.
 Broadwater, has an “open door” approach to parents and champions the partnership between home and school.

 How does the school know how well my child is doing?

 Progress is measured through formal assessment and informal teacher assessment.
-SEND outcomes are regularly assessed in the classroom and this is monitored by the Inclusion Manager and the members of SLT.
+SEND outcomes are regularly assessed in the classroom and progress is monitored by the SENCO and the members of SLT.
 SEND children have a formal review each term.
-Children with an Education and Health Care Plan (EHCP) will have an annual review meeting at least once a year to up-date the EHCP.
+Children with an Education and Health Care Plan (EHCP) will have an Annual Review Meeting at least once a year to up-date the EHCP.
 This is held by the SEND Team at West Sussex.

 Pupils at Broadwater are aware of their “Next Steps” that are held by the Class Teacher.
 They are given opportunities to review their own progress alongside an adult in the classroom setting.
 Pupils with an EHCP will be supported to record their feelings and aspirations for their Annual Review Meeting.

-Specific assessments may be used to highlight strengths and weaknesses on a 1:1 basis and these tests will be set by the Inclusion Manager.
-Parents will be informed of any new outcomes resulting from such investigations.
+Specific assessments may be used to highlight strengths and weaknesses on a 1:1 basis and these tests will be set by the SENCO.
+Parents will be informed of any new outcomes or adaptations resulting from such investigations.

 In addition, a child’s well-being and happiness is closely monitored by all school staff.
 We are very aware that an anxious or unhappy child will have barriers to learning.
-Children are aware of the adults they can talk to, including the class teacher, Inclusion Manager, Pastoral Lead and Senior Staff.
+Children are aware of the adults they can talk to, including the class teacher/ TA, SENCO, Pastoral Lead and Senior Staff.
 Children will have the opportunity to work 1:1 or in a small group with the Pastoral Leader if their emotional literacy is a concern.

 How will I know what progress my child should be making?